 Overhead Grill Lighting

 Outdoor lighting brings you more than just aesthetic value, and this couldn’t be truer when it comes to illuminating your outdoor cooking area.
-Placing a light above your outdoor grill is the best place to start.

 Dining Area Lighting